 At the end of each term, you dutifully distribute course evaluations and collect feedback from students, striving for 100% response rates.
 Now that you’ve gathered all this data, are you taking the right steps to review and analyze it?

-Your campus may pull information from evaluations for specific scenarios – faculty annual reviews, departmental planning sessions, accreditation reporting – but there are greater opportunities to use course evaluation data as part of your data-driven decision making process.
+Your campus may pull information from evaluations for specific scenarios – faculty annual reviews, departmental planning sessions, accreditation reporting – but there are greater opportunities to use a course evaluation report as part of your data-driven decision making process.

 Reporting vs. analysis